ve-gan • noun: a person who does not eat any food that comes from animals and who often also does not use animal products (such as leather).

 I hadn’t, and I still haven’t.
 Maybe I would check it out if it made an actual lasting impact on my student.

 Two months later, he has fallen off the wagon several times—mostly for red meat.
 He seldom eats cheese, drinks almond milk like it’s water, and does pretty well with the whole vegan thing.
 But he still eats Hot Cheetos.
 He drinks soda on a regular basis.
 Evidently, because neither of those contain dairy or meat, the documentary didn’t mention them.

 His quest to ‘eat vegan’ mirrors the drastic changes that many of us make in our journey for physical wholeness.
 All too often, we jump on a bandwagon and try a new diet or cleanse or fad that everyone promises will change our lives.

 That diet, cleanse, or fad will only change our lives for the amount of time we can stick to it.
 Most of them propose such radical changes that few people can stick to it for prolonged periods of time.
 I lasted 10 days on the cabbage diet, and I didn’t lose a pound!That #diet, #cleanse, or #fad will only work as long as we can stick with it.
-Instead, use… Click To Tweet
+Instead, use substitutions and start small.
+Click To Tweet

 Substitutions that Improve Your Health and Don’t Ruin Your Day